dosterz97/zephyr/README.md

 3. After selecting a device, you can select accounts on the televisions to pull up the restriction page
 4. The restrictions page will have different fields that will allow the admin to create different types of rules

+#### Light Control UI
+1. Selection menu of the rooms with light connected to the system.
+2. When a light is selected options useable by the light will show up to edit.
+3. A confirmation window will pop up after the change is sent with either a sucess or error message.

 ### Model Files

 #### Front Door Model
 1. Photo: A photo is taken and saved along the time it was taken.
 2. Status: The status of the front door is recorded and updated for every event.

+#### Light Control Model
+1. Form layout with the information used to edit the light.
+2. current status information of the lights will be stored so the user can see what the current state is before changing.
+3. The privilege attached to the account will be checked with before editing the light so an unauthorized user can't change lights they aren't allowed to manipulate.

 ### Controller Files